Robert J. Walker: American Civil War and later life

-Despite his status as a former Mississippi senator, Walker supported the Union cause during the American Civil War.
+Despite his status as a former Mississippi senator and slave owner, as a Southern Unionist Walker supported the Union cause during the American Civil War.
 His eldest son, Duncan Stephen Walker, initially commissioned as a Captain of Volunteers in the Union Army, rose to receive a brevet commission as brigadier general on March 13, 1865, for his gallant and meritorious services during that war.
 The younger Walker initially served as adjutant on the staff of Gen. Nathaniel P. Banks, and later on the staff of Brig.
 Gen. William H. Emory and finally on the staff of Major Gen. Winfield Scott Hancock.
 Meanwhile, his father, former Treasury Secretary Walker, sailed to Europe in 1863 as financial agent of the United States, where he fostered confidence in the financial resources of the United States.
 He secured a loan of $250,000,000 in "5-20" bonds.

-Walker resumed his Washington, D.C. law practice upon returning from Europe in November 1864, and also continued publishing on financial topics until his death in the national capital five years later.
+Walker resumed his Washington, D.C., law practice upon returning from Europe in November 1864, and also continued publishing on financial topics until his death in the national capital five years later.
 Both during and after the Civil War he was a contributor to the Continental Monthly, which for a short time he also published, with James R. Gilmore.

 Death and legacy

-Walker died in Washington D.C. on November 11, 1869.
-He is buried at Washington's Oak Hill cemetery.
+Walker died in Washington, D.C., on November 11, 1869.
+He is buried at Washington's Oak Hill Cemetery.
 His son-in-law Benjamin H. Brewster became Attorney General under Chester A. Arthur.
 Many of his papers are held by the University of Pittsburgh, which has digitized them.

 Initially, Walker County, Texas, was named in his honor.
 However, due to Walker's support of the Union during the Civil War, the Texas Legislature withdrew the honor and honored Samuel Walker (no relation), a Texas Ranger, instead.

 The survey ship Robert J. Walker, which served in the United States Coast Survey from 1848 to 1860, was named for Walker.

 A merchant vessel named Robert J. Walker was constructed in 1943, and served until its sinking by a German U-boat off the coast of Australia the following year.